brunonm/expressive-architecture/README.md

 # The Expressive Architecture

 This repository was created to show some concepts from "Projetando uma arquitetura expressiva" talk.
-Slides will be available soon.
+Slides [here](https://www.slideshare.net/brunonm/projetando-uma-arquitetura-expressiva).

 ## That Book